franceme/franceme.github.io/pages/experience.md

                 "TO":"07/31/2020",
                 "TEXT-DESC": [
-                    'Created a live Jupyter notebook for extended documentation on Cryptoguard use.', 'Worked on the open source project Cryptoguard.', 'Exploring various avenues to make Cryptoguard more easily available.', 'Created both Gradle and Maven plugin supporting Cryptoguard to be used within the build process (IDE independent).', 'Creating a live Java Jupyter notebook through MyBinder for live and public demonstrations.', ],
+                    'Created a live Jupyter notebook for extended documentation on Cryptoguard use.', 'Worked on the open-source project Cryptoguard.',
+                    'Exploring various avenues to make Cryptoguard more easily available.', 'Created both Gradle and Maven plugin supporting Cryptoguard within the build process (IDE independent).', 'Creating a live Java Jupyter notebook through MyBinder for live and public demonstrations.', ],
                 "SKILLS": [